The ACE Project

 Within DLI 7, there is an expectation that ACE Impact host institutions will pursue international institutional accreditation by the end of the ACE programme in 2024.
 QAA has developed a specific pathway towards International Quality Review for ACE Impact host institutions.

-Our summary leaflet provides more information on this project and an overview of the process involved.
+Our summary leaflet and animation provide more information on this project and an overview of the process involved.

 International Quality Review for ACE Impact